ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 The clock sequence bits remain unchanged from their usage and position in {{uuidv1}}.

 The clock sequence and node bits SHOULD be reset to a pseudo-random value for each new UUIDv6 generated; however, implementations MAY choose to retain the old MAC address behavior from {{uuidv1}}.
-For more information on MAC address usage within UUIDs see {{Security}}.
+For more information on MAC address usage within UUIDs see the {{Security}}.

 The format for the 16-byte, 128 bit UUIDv6 is shown in {{v6layout}}